Daryl Morey: Houston Rockets

 Then-Houston Rockets owner Leslie Alexander named Morey the team's assistant general manager on April 3, 2006.
 Morey succeeded Carroll Dawson as general manager on May 10, 2007, following the Moreyball trend of integrating advanced statistical analysis with traditional qualitative scouting and basic statistics.
 Although several teams had previously hired executives with non-traditional basketball backgrounds, the Rockets were the first NBA team to hire such a general manager.
 In the fall of 2012, he and the Rockets acquired now-All-Star and 2017-18 league MVP James Harden via trade from the Oklahoma City Thunder.
 During Morey's tenure, the Rockets did not have a losing record and advanced to the playoffs 9 times, including to the Western Conference Finals in 2015 and 2018.
 He was also named the NBA Executive of the Year in 2018.

 On October 15, 2020, the Rockets announced that Morey would step down as general manager on November 1.
 He confirmed his departure in a full-page ad in the Houston Chronicle on October 18.
 After Morey's departure, the Rockets would embark on a rebuild by trading away Russell Westbrook and James Harden.

 Philadelphia 76ers

 On November 2, 2020, the Philadelphia 76ers named Morey as president of basketball operations.

 On March 22, 2021, Morey said "3-pointers should be worth 2.5 points" and the court should be widened to make corner 3-pointers longer.

+On February 10, 2022, Morey orchestrated a trade that sent Ben Simmons to the Nets and brought in James Harden.

+Daryl Morey was able to reunite, as James Harden was his franchise point guard during both of their tenures with the Houston Rockets.

-On March 13, 2025, Morey revealed on Pablo S. Torre's podcast called "Pablo Torre Finds Out" that Morey and the 76ers did use AI to help make key team decisions and moves during the season.
+On March 13, 2025, Morey revealed on Pablo Torre's podcast called "Pablo Torre Finds Out" that Morey and the 76ers did use AI to help make key team decisions and moves during the season.
 This led to derision by current and former players regarding the team and Morey's situation there.
+On May 12, 2026, shortly after their playoff elimination, a report revealed the 76ers were parting ways with Morey.

+Personal life

+Morey is an avid chess player, who as of February 2024, was rated 1700 on Chess.com.
+He has also been featured as a chess bot on the website.
+He also plays the Civilization video game series, which he once brought up when responding to a question about the best video game of all time.